-This is a very old post.
+This is a very old post and no longer has a place in the navigation menus.
 A more recent post that speaks about difficulties in withdrawal that might also be helpful is: Psychiatric drug withdrawal and protracted withdrawal syndrome round-up

 Brief note to my readers — why I’m not available for correspondence.